 I Came To Jesus Long Ago All Laden Down With Sin – Hymn Lyric

 Letting Go of Idols Behind the Door: The hymn “I Came To Jesus Long Ago All Laden Down With Sin” offers a powerful lesson about the importance of letting go of the idols that hold us back from experiencing the blessings of a clean heart.
 It reminds us that idols can take many forms, from material possessions to unhealthy habits, and urges us to reflect on the things that hinder our relationship with God.
-By acknowledging and removing these idols, we can find true forgiveness and a fresh start.
+By acknowledging and removing these idols, we can find true and a fresh start.

 I Came To Jesus Long Ago All Laden Down With Sin – Hymn Lyric